Table of Contents

 As with any theory, alpha is by no means infallible.

 It can be quite difficult to find a comparable benchmark to assess the performance of your portfolio.
 But you need to choose this wisely to get a true reflection of the value active management has brought to your portfolio.

 When there’s no suitable benchmark, analysts can now use algorithms and other models to simulate an index just for the purpose of calculating alpha.

 Alpha versus efficient market hypothesis

-EMH suggests the market has already priced in all available information, so is accurately valued.
+EMH suggests the market has already priced in all available information, so it is accurately valued.
 This would mean active managers don’t necessarily have an elusive edge over anybody else.

 Whether you think generating market-beating returns comes down to skill or luck, we do know it’s near-on impossible to beat the market every year, and some active funds have been struggling.

-At Moneyfarm, we have nothing against active investments, but we do have a problem with the fees investors are often required to pay for active management.
+At Moneyfarm, we have nothing against active investments, but we have a problem with the fees investors are often required to pay for active management.
 Overly expensive fees can damage performance and delay investors from reaching their goals.

 The more money you can keep invested in the market, the better, as you can maximise your returns through compound interest.
 This is where your returns are reinvested to earn their own returns and can make a real difference over the long run.